The modern age of trains begun in early 1800s after the initial patent of James Watt for stationary steam engine expired.

 By 1840, United States had 60 different railroads in 26 states, with combined length of 4500 km.

 WW1 and WW2 could not become so big and long lasting without the help of railway networks and heavy industrial trains.

 Trains are one of the most eco-friendly ways you can travel.

 Heaviest train ever recorded weighted 95,000 tonnes!
-This freight train from Australia was 7.3 kilometers long and had the weight of 27 thousand fully grown elephants.
+This freight train from Australia was 7.3 kilometers long and had the weight of 27 thousand fully

 U.S. embraced four time zones only after trains enabled fast travel across the continent.

 Currently U.S. has less than 170,000 miles of railways, but in 1916 they had over 254 thousand!